nicholasglazer/archcheatsheet/docs/environment/file-system.md

 ```sh
 sudo mke2fs -n /dev/sdX
 ```
-Now you need to use `e2fsck` which is a very useful tool actually, check `man` And we are interest in the -b flag, which will..
+Now you need to use `e2fsck` which is a very useful tool actually, check with `man` And we are interest in the -b flag, which will..
 ```sh
 sudo e2fsck -b block_from_mke2fs_output /dev/sdX